marcocapozzoli/todolist-API/README.md

 ```
 **2. Registration and Authorization**

-The application has authentication by token and session, so it is necessary to create a user and then access the api with the token or using login and password
+The application has authentication by token and session, so it's necessary to create a user and then access the API with the token or using login and password (browsable API)

 - Creating user

 You can create a user via the `/api/signup` route.
-Or simply create a superuser directly in the terminal using the command:
+Or if you prefer, create a superuser using the terminal, with the command.
 ```
 (venv) $ ./manage.py createsuperuser
 ```
 - Accessing the application using the token

-After user created, you need to request a token, making a post request to the address `/api-token` which will return Json with the token, if the user is authenticated correctly
+After user created, you need to request a token.
+Send a post request to the address /api-token which will return a Json response with the token, if the user is authenticated correctly.

 Example with Postman
 ![image](/readme_img/postman_post_api-token.png?raw=true "postman_post_api-token")